dnvriend/docker-networking-test/README.md

 1. __mhl-consul:__ This docker host will run the [progrium/consul](https://hub.docker.com/r/progrium/consul/) container that will run a consul agent which is available on port 8500.
 The docker service will not take part sharing its configuration to other docker services so it runs stand-alone and will not know about other docker hosts.
 It will only run the consul key/value service that that the other docker hosts will use.
+It will be used by the `docker-network` service to share docker network configuration.
 2. __mhl-demo0:__ A docker host that will share its configuration.
 At creation time, we supply the Engine daemon with the cluster-store option.
  This option tells the Engine the location of the key-value store for the overlay network.
 The bash expansion $(docker-machine ip mhl-consul) resolves to the IP address of the Consul server you created.
 The cluster-advertise option advertises the machine on the network.